wesdufelmeier/Steam-and-Twitch-Capstone/README.md

 - **30_day_twitch_data.csv**: Historical Twitch data sourced from [Sullygnome.com](https://sullygnome.com/) on the top 300 games over 30 days.
 - **14_day_twitch_data.csv**: Historical Twitch data sourced from [Sullygnome.com](https://sullygnome.com/) on the top 4,000 games over 14 days.
 - **categories.csv**: Information about the different Steam categories that games belong to (e.g., "Single-player", "Full controller support", etc.).

+## Insights

+These files contain our insights presented in a Power BI dashboard and a Powerpoint presentation.
+We found that multiplayer games, especialy those designed around e-sports, had high playtime numbers which denoted good retention of players.
+On the twitch front, we found there was some overlap between games played and watched, especially e-sports titles.
+Though, there were exceptions to this rule, some less played titles performed well on Twitch.
+Overall, we recommended stakeholders to invest in free-to-play e-sports based titles, partnering with Twitch streamers to introduce new players into their ecosystems, and using broadcast e-sports leagues to drive player retention.
+The files are also zipped for easy downloading.

+-**Capstone_Wes_PBI**: The .pbix file for the capstone -**Capstone_Wes_pdf**: A PDF file for the capstone -**Steam_and_Twitch_Capstone**: A Powerpoint presentation made to provide context for our insights.